riastrad/cyberbspace/pages/writing.md

 ---
 layout: writing.njk
 title: writing.
-date: 2025-01-03 10:00:00
+date: 2026-01-03 10:00:00
 tags:
   - nav
 navtitle: writing
 ---

-In 2024 I started to focus on publishing my writing outside of this blog.
-This page records the small bits of success I've had so far.
+Sometimes I write something and other people like it enough to give me a bit of money and post it on their website.
+This page records the few times I've been fortunate to have that happen.